KamilleModules/Ekom/doc/ekom-checkout-synopsis.md

 - (ekom.)order.singleAddress

-(the items are all the items in the cart, see ekom.cart for more details)
+(the items are all the items in the cart, see ekom-cart for more details)

 ----- billing_address_id
 ----- shipping_address_id